usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.5.2.
 SP 800-63-2

-NIST SP 800-63-2 was a limited update of SP 800-63-1 and substantive changes were made only in section 5. *Registration and Issuance Processes*.
+NIST SP 800-63-2 was a limited update of SP 800-63-1 and substantive changes were made only in Section 5. *Registration and Issuance Processes*.
 The substantive changes in the revised draft were intended to facilitate the use of professional credentials in the identity proofing process, and to reduce the need to use postal mail to an address of record to issue credentials for level 3 remote registration.
-Other changes to section 5 were minor explanations and clarifications.
+Other changes to Section 5 were minor explanations and clarifications.